mapineda/blog/_posts/2019-4-29-get-started-as-a-ux-designer.markdown

 <p>
 If you're thinking about getting into tech, UX Designer may be for you.
-Note: post inspired by https://cvcompiler.com/blog/do-designers-dream-of-electric-sheep-the-most-demanded-design-tech-skills/
+Note: post inspired by this
+<a href="https://cvcompiler.com/blog/do-designers-dream-of-electric-sheep-the-most-demanded-design-tech-skills/" >post</a>
 </p>

 <p>